 |Submit the Annual Information Statement and financial report||Yes||No|

 |Revoke a charity registration||Yes||No||A charity must revoke its registration with the ACNC when it winds up.|

 |Wind up an association||No||Yes||If an association is no longer running, it must be wound up with Licensing NT too.|

 A cooperative is a type of organisation that is owned, controlled and used by its members.
 There are different types of cooperatives.

-Cooperatives in the NT are regulated under the national framework.
+Cooperatives in the NT are regulated under uniform national legislation.

 To find out more, visit the NT Government website or call 1300 65 44 99.